 Your ophthalmologist or the treatment provider will explain all aspects of the treatment during initial consultation.
 They will also discuss all estimated costs.
 The primary concern of any dedicated eye doctor would be to help you make a well-informed decision.

-Khan Eyelid and Facial Aesthetics, led by oculoplastic and reconstructive surgeon Dr. Tanya Khan, provides Botox injections and other cosmetic and medical eye care procedures to patients in Austin, Dallas, Texas, and surrounding locations.
+Khan Eyelid and Facial Aesthetics, led by oculoplastic and reconstructive surgeon Dr. Tanya Khan, provides Botox injections and other cosmetic and medical eye care procedures to patients in Plano, Dallas, Texas, and surrounding locations.

 Botox Costs Compared to Other Similar Procedures